-MA 205 Cardiovascular Care and Procedures
+MA 205 Cardiovascular Care and Procedures 3 semester credit hours

-2/1/0The didactic part of this course reviews the anatomy and physiology of the human cardiovascular system and the scope of practice of medical assistants in assisting health care practitioners in performing cardiovascular care-related tasks.
+The didactic part of this course reviews the anatomy and physiology of the human cardiovascular system and the scope of practice of medical assistants in assisting health care practitioners in performing cardiovascular care-related tasks.
 In the clinical part of the course, students practice use of an electrocardiograph machine, prepare electrocardiograms for analysis by health care practitioners, and engage in supporting tasks for other cardiovascular procedures (such as the stress test).
 Prerequisite(s): BIO 210, Anatomy and Physiology II; MA 100, Introduction to Patient Care.